 Writing a beauty blog is highly rewarding – it can bring you lots of opportunities, challenges and the chance to join a whole new community.
-The beauty blog sector is extremely popular so when starting it’s important to keep a few tips in mind so you can get yourself in the best possible position when you launch your site.
+The beauty blog sector is extremely popular so when starting it’s important to keep a few ideas in mind so you can get yourself in the best possible position when you launch your site.
+Here’s my top tips on how to start a beauty blog.

 Choose your platform